2001-2005 Toyota RAV4: fuel economy, competitors, problems, maintenance tips

 Fuel Economy: The RAV4 is one of the class leaders in terms of fuel economy.
 With mostly highway driving, the 2005 FWD RAV4 with a manual transmission gets up to 346 miles (557 km) on a 14.8-gallon (56 L) tank.

-The 2001-2005 RAV4 didn't have too many problems, but there were some complaints about the automatic transmission shifting problems caused by a faulty ECM (engine computer) in the 2001-2003 models; read more on the next page.
+The 2001-2005 RAV4 didn't have too many problems, but there were some complaints about the automatic transmission shifting problems caused by a faulty ECM (engine computer) in the 2001-2003 models; read more on below.
 Still the overall reliability is above average.
-Among competitors, consider Subaru Forester or Honda CR-V; both are pretty good choices.
+Among competitors, consider Subaru Forester or Honda CR-V.

 Antilock brakes, traction control and stability control are standard from 2004.